 Following influencer accounts and industry firms should already be a part of your strategy.

-Generalized meta descriptions and hollow phrases such as “best widgets” and other sales speak is usually something that can turn off prospecting customers.
+Generalized meta descriptions and hollow phrases such as “best widgets” and other sales-speak can turn off prospective customers.

-It is important to inspire confidence, the confidence that your result is something that will satisfy their user intent for the query.
+It is important to inspire confidence that your result is something that will satisfy their user intent for the query.

 You want to speak about what your readers are really after, not attempting to persuade them into your own sales funnel.

-When you have stale content on a website, it can be a boon for the site if you refresh your meta descriptions.
-This can be a great way to get new traction on older pages.
+Refreshing stale content on a website can be a boon for the site and is a great way to get new traction for older pages.

 Here are a few examples:

-- “Did you know that pain and suffering are very real to the victim in a personal injury case?
-Learn more from our personal injury attorneys in this latest blog post.”
+“Pain and suffering are very real to the victim in a personal injury case.
+Learn more about how to reduce discomfort from our personal injury attorneys in this latest blog post.”

-- “When you are looking for the right widget, we can help.
-Our widget technicians can help you with anything.
+“What are you looking for in a widget?
+Our widget technicians can help you find the best one for your needs.
 These are the things you should look out for in widgets.”

 Not every meta description type will work well for each industry.
 This is where testing, assessing your results, and making changes based on those results come in.

-Tailor your meta description to the website, and down to the page that is designed for your users.
-And always keep in mind user intent while integrating the above-discussed optimizations.
+Tailor your meta description to the website and down to the page that is designed for your users.